SarvarbekUzDev/New-admin-panel-django/README.md

                  {'model': Model2'},
      ]

-log in and the admin panel is ready.
+enter it like this and the admin panel is ready.

 Thank you very much for your attention!